-The University goals and academic program goals are available on the University's website, in the undergraduate and graduate catalogs, and through Presidential communications.
-Results of institutional level assessments are available on the Center for Academic Programs Assessment (CAPA) and OPAA websites.
-These results are also shared with the Cabinet, CAStLE, GEC, enrollment management, and student affairs staff.
+The University goals and academic program goals are available on the University's website, in the undergraduate and graduate catalogs and through Presidential communications.
+Results of institutional level assessments are available on the OPAA website.
+These results are also shared with the Cabinet, USLAC, GEC, and enrollment management and student affairs staff.
 OPAA provides specialized reports upon request.

-Academic program assessment results are shared annually within the department and with CAStLE.
-An academic assessment summary report is prepared annually by the AVP for Assessment and shared with the Provost as well as the campus community during the Faculty Institute.
-Results from general education program assessments are shared with the GEC and the Provost.
-These summary reports are available on the CAPA website.
+Academic program assessment results are shared annually within the department and with USLAC.
+An academic assessment summary report is prepared annually by the AVP for Assessment and shared with the Provost as well as the campus community during the January Faculty Institute.
+Results from general education program assessment are shared with GEC and the Provost.
+These summary reports will be available on the Assessment website.

 Non-academic unit assessment is a component of the annual review process by each Cabinet member.
 When appropriate, unit metrics are included as part of the Cabinet member's annual goals and objectives.
+A summary of Cabinet goals and objectives are available on the OPAA website for the most recent year.